- Client Sign In

-Winner of the 2016 Exeter Prize for Research in Experimental Economics, Decision Theory and Behavioral Economics, Dr. Chen develops Good Judgment’s training and forecaster feedback content.
+Winner of the 2016 Exeter Prize for Research in Experimental Economics, Decision Theory and Behavioral Economics, Dr. Chen leads Good Judgment’s decision-science research.
+She also coordinates Good Judgment’s training and forecaster feedback content development.
 As a post doc with the Good Judgment Project, she led development of the online training platform that produced up to 11% improvements in forecasting accuracy.

 Ms. Ball coordinates operations and is one of our question-team leads, reprising a role she played in the Good Judgment Project.
 She previously worked as a program coordinator at the Council on Foreign Relations and also has been a high school teacher in Japan.

 Mr. Hatch leads Good Judgment’s Superforecaster® Analytics product.
 He has extensive public and private sector experience: after serving on Capitol Hill, in the Office of the Secretary at the Department of Treasury, and as Deputy Mayor for Salt Lake City, Mr. Hatch spent 7 years on Wall Street.